wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/ViewDefinition-SwiftUI.md

 # Building the View in VSM - SwiftUI

-A guide to building a VSM view in SwiftUI or UIKit
+A guide to building a VSM view in SwiftUI

 ## Overview